-Park Distance Learning programs are now located on military installations, community colleges, commercial facilities convenient to students, and on the Internet.
-Park Distance Learning is one of the nation's largest programs serving over 18,700 students per year.
+Park University began meeting the educational needs of service members in 1889, and our commitment continued through the establishment of the Military Resident Center System (MRCS) in 1972.
+Park University programs are now located on military installations, community colleges, commercial facilities convenient to students, and online.
 Because the program at each location is tailored to the needs of the local student population, only selected degrees and certain majors are offered at each extended campus center.
 The degrees and majors offered are agreed upon by Park University and the agency or authority being served.
 Notices are posted publicly at each extended campus center specifying the degrees and the majors being offered.

-Park Online began under the auspices of the Park Extended Learning with one pilot class in English in 1996.
+Park University's online operations began with one pilot class in English in 1996.
 The first class was a success and very quickly the online program found its own path for the adult student.
-Park Online has developed over 500 courses and offers 500 sections per term with over 15,000 students enrolled each year.
-Students seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration, Master of Public Affairs, Master of Arts in Communication and Leadership or Master of Healthcare Administration.
+Park University has developed over 500 courses online and offers multiple online sections per term.
+The online learning environment provided by Park University provides flexibility, adaptability, and convenience.
+Most online courses are scheduled within five eight-week terms in an academic year with classes beginning on Monday to Midnight Sunday.
+Student seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration, Master of Public Affairs, Master of Arts in Communication and Leadership or Master of Healthcare Administration.